Alfred-Hermann Reinhardt

-Alfred-Hermann Reinhardt (15 November 1897 – 15 January 1973) was a highly decorated German Generalleutnant in the Wehrmacht during World War II.
+Alfred Hermann Reinhardt (often wrongly Alfred-Hermann; 15 November 1897 – 15 January 1973) was a highly decorated German Generalleutnant in the Wehrmacht during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves and Swords of Nazi Germany.

 A veteran of both World Wars, Reinhardt began his career as Private during World War I and distinguished himself several times.
 He served with the Police units during the interwar period, before he was transferred back to the Army following Adolf Hitler's rise to power.
 Reinhardt held all field commands from Platoon to Divisional level and participated in combats mostly on Eastern and Italian Fronts.

 Early life and World War I

-Alfred-Hermann Reinhardt was born on 11 November 1897 in the village of Affalterbach near Backnang, Württemberg as the son of a teacher Ferdinand Reinhard and his wife Amalie.
-Following his schooling and passing his Abitur, he decided to enlist the German Army during the ongoing World War I. In early January 1916, Reinhardt was assigned as Kriegsfreiwilliger (roughly equivalent to the rank of Private) to the replacement battalion of 123th Grenadier Regiment “König Karl” in Ulm and following his basic training, he was ordered to France, where his regiment participated in the combats on the river of Yser.
+Alfred-Hermann Reinhardt was born on 11 November 1897 in the village of Affalterbach near Backnang, Württemberg, as the son of a teacher Ferdinand Reinhard and his wife Amalie.
+Following his schooling and passing his Abitur, he decided to enlist the German Army during the ongoing First World War.
+In early January 1916, Reinhardt was assigned as Kriegsfreiwilliger (roughly equivalent to the rank of Private) to the replacement battalion of 123rd Grenadier Regiment “König Karl” in Ulm and following his basic training, he was ordered to France, where his regiment participated in the combats on the river of Yser.

-During the next three years, Reinhardt took part in the combats on Somme, Arras or Flanders, being wounded in action and received both classes of Prussian Iron Cross and Württemberg Bravery Medal in Silver for his service.
-He was promoted to Vizefeldwebel (Sergeant) and Officer aspirant in September 1918 and ordered to Isny, where he underwent Machine gun course.
+During the next three years, Reinhardt took part in the combats on Somme, Arras and Flanders, being wounded in action and receiving both classes of the Prussian Iron Cross and the Württemberg Bravery Medal in Silver for his service.
+He was promoted to Vizefeldwebel (Sergeant) and officer aspirant in September 1918 and ordered to Isny, where he underwent a machine gun course.
 Reinhardt completed the course one month later and was assigned to the Württemberg Mountain Battalion.
-However the war ended soon thereafter and his unit was sent to Silesia in order to help maintain order during the efforts of Polish-Silesian insurrectionists to have the area transferred to the newly founded Polish Republic.
+However, the war ended soon thereafter and his unit was sent to Silesia in order to help maintain order during the efforts of Polish-Silesian insurrectionists to have the area transferred to the newly founded Polish Republic.